bootstrap html templates

 ARTISTIC DIRECTOR

 It is my pleasure and my honor to assume the reins of General and Artistic Director at Shreveport Opera.
 As a Southerner (raised in Mississippi) whose career has taken me all over the world, I feel a great responsibility to maintain the rich artistic tradition that is opera in the South.
 Most are unaware that the first operatic performances in the United States were not in New York, Boston, or Philadelphia, but in the South (specifically, South Carolina), and it is up to us as an artistic community not just to retain that tradition but to strengthen it.
 The retiring Steve Aiken leaves very large shoes to fill.
 I am not replacing him – only following him.
 As there is no Steve but Steve, some of you will notice changes.
-Steve always maintained an open line of communication with our patrons and I intend to do the same.
+Steve always maintained an open line of communication with our patrons, and I intend to do the same.
 Send me an email and let me know what you think.
 The Arts should reflect the community.

 Alan E. Hicks, D.M.A.